We are delighted to welcome you onto the MIBTP programme which starts on Monday 27th September 2021.

 Registering at the University of Birmingham (non-Birmingham students)

-In order to register at Birmingham, you will need to complete the Birmingham enrolment form and return it to the admissions team via email.
-Birmingham will also require a scanned copy of your passport for their records; please include this when you email your form.
+In order to register at Birmingham, you will need to complete the Birmingham enrolment form and return it to the Research Student Administration team via email.
+Birmingham will also require a scanned copy of your Biometric (photo) page of your passport for their records; please include this when you email your form.

 Registering at Harper Adams University (non-HAU students)

-Please contact the PGR team with the following information so that she can email you an individual link to register:
+Please contact the PGR team with the following information so that they can email you an individual link to register.
+In the subject line please use the text MIBTP registration:

 - Full Name